ASC Master Class: Lighting with FilmGear®’s 24/20K Power Beam

 Hybrid Power Beams at Cinegear 2024

 At CineGear LA 2024 Cinematographer and gaffer Brian ‘DeCon’ De Contreras was especially excited about the prospect of the Power Beam Hybrid!
-He claimed:

 As we close out another year, our team at FilmGear® remains dedicated to innovation that balances creativity and practicality on set.
 The Hybrid Power Beam has proven its ability to streamline workflows, enhance production efficiency, and provide unparalleled lighting adaptability for our industry partners.